Aaminah Haq

 Aaminah Haq (also variously spelled as Aamina Haq and Amna Haq) is a Pakistani model and actress.
-Haq has modelled for magazines including She, Libas, Visage, Women's Own, Fashion Collection and Newsline.
-She also hosted three seasons of Lux Style ki Duniya, and hosted a chat show for Aag TV, called the Aaminah Haq Show.
+Haq has modelled for magazines including She, Libas, Visage, Woman's Own, Fashion Collection and Newsline.
+She also hosted three seasons of Lux Style ki Duniya, and hosted a chat show for Aag TV, called The Aaminah Haq Show.
 Haq has acted in a number of Urdu TV dramas such as Chaandni Raatain and Ghulam Gardish.
 She also appeared in the TV drama Mehndi: The Color of Emotions.

 Personal life

-Aaminah Haq is a cousin of Hina Rabbani Khar, former Foreign Minister of Pakistan.
+Aaminah Haq is a cousin of Hina Rabbani Khar, a former Foreign Minister of Pakistan.
 Haq and fashion designer Ammar Belal were married in 2009.